Virginia Layoffs — October 2024

 | IAC Strasburg | Strasburg | 69 | Closure |

-The largest notice was filed by IAC Strasburg at its Strasburg facility, reporting 69 affected workers.
+Leading the list was IAC Strasburg at its Strasburg facility, reporting 69 affected workers.

 Trend & Outlook

-The trends suggest a easing in workforce disruptions across Virginia, with filings falling below both recent and year-ago levels.
+The filings reflect a easing in workforce disruptions across Virginia, with filings falling below both recent and year-ago levels.
 The Manufacturing sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Virginia.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Virginia WARN notices, browse layoffs by state, or download the full dataset.